 Honest pros, cons, and verdict on this agent tool

-✅ Fully open-source with no licensing costs for self-hosted deployments
+✅ Fully open-source with zero licensing or per-API-call costs for self-hosted deployments

 Starting Price